Org, Minnesota: Geography

-Politics
+Government

 Org is located in Bigelow Township which is located in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
 At the state level, Org is located in Senate District 21, represented by Republican Bill Weber, and in House District 21B, represented by Republican Marj Fogelman.

 Org is in Bigelow Township and is represented by Nobles County Commissioner Matt Widboom.